CS231n • Convolutional Neural Networks

 -

-The most common type of pooling is max pooling, where the maximum value within a small window is selected as the representative feature.
-This ensures that the most prominent feature in each region is preserved while discarding less significant details.
+The most widely used pooling method is max pooling, which selects the maximum value within each local region.
+This ensures that the strongest feature is preserved while discarding weaker activations.

 -